JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_hash_map_1af2a080484f0b756af6f218c0e6bae306.md

     The key of the element to find.

 ## Return value
-Returns one const iterator pointing to the element if the elemene is found.
+Returns one const iterator to the element if the element is found.
 Returns `end()` otherwise.